- Select a primary care physician (if your plan requires it)

 A primary care physician is a family practice physician or general internal medicine physician.
 For children, pediatricians may act as the primary care physician.
 The relationship between you and your primary care physician is very important and personal.
 That's why BlueChoice HealthPlan has developed a large list of doctors from which you may choose.
 If you have our Primary Choice plan or our BlueChoice Point of Service plan, your primary care physician will become your "health care manager" within our network, providing or arranging for all necessary care.
 We don't require our BlueChoiceAdvantage Plus members to select or get referrals from a primary care physician.
 But we strongly recommend all members maintain a strong and active relationship with a primary care physician.

 - Maintain a relationship with a primary care physician and allow that physician to coordinate your medical care

 Always seek care from your primary care physician first, unless it's an emergency.
 While we encourage you to maintain a long relationship with your doctor, we realize it sometimes may be necessary to make a change.
-You can update primary care physician changes by using our website 24 hours a day.
-It's safe and secure!
-Just log into My Health Toolkit®
+Need to find an in-network provider

 - Phone ahead for appointments and cancel at least 24 hours in advance

 This helps you receive your medical care on a more timely basis.
 When you call first, your doctor's staff will arrange for the most appropriate care -- either an appointment or advice for an ailment.
 If you must cancel any appointments, please let your doctor's office know as soon as possible.
 Some physicians may charge for missed appointments and BlueChoice HealthPlan does not cover those charges.

 - Always bring your BlueChoice HealthPlan ID card with you